Fallibilism: Criticism

 Nearly all philosophers today are fallibilists in some sense of the term.
 Few would claim that knowledge requires absolute certainty, or deny that scientific claims are revisable, though in the 21st century some philosophers have argued for some version of infallibilist knowledge.
 Historically, many Western philosophers from Plato to Saint Augustine to René Descartes have argued that some human beliefs are infallibly known.
+John Calvin espoused a theological fallibilism towards others' beliefs.
 Plausible candidates for infallible beliefs include logical truths ("Either Jones is a Democrat or Jones is not a Democrat"), immediate appearances ("It seems that I see a patch of blue"), and incorrigible beliefs (i.e., beliefs that are true in virtue of being believed, such as Descartes' "I think, therefore I am").
 Many others, however, have taken even these types of beliefs to be fallible.